FasterXML/smile-format-specification/README.md

 [JSON](http://en.wikipedia.org/wiki/JSON) data format.

 Format was specified in 2010 by [Jackson](../../../jackson) JSON processor development team.
-First compliant implementation was included Jackson version 1.6, released in September 2010.
+First compliant implementation was included as a Jackson backend for Jackson version 1.6, released in September 2010.

 ##  Specification